superjamessyx/Robustness-test-under-real-scanning-scenarios/README.md

-### Step3: Test model's robustness on multi scanner parameters using our indicators.
+### Step3: Test the robustness of the model under multiple scanner parameters using proposed indicators.

 ```bash
 export CUDA_VISIBLE_DEVICES=0,1,2,3